darlanmendonca/minimalist/README.md

 ## design

-We like flat design, but minimalism is more easy to use, and overwite.
+We like flat design, but minimalism is more easy to use and overwite.
 And have less kbs, so we choose for a minimalist design.
-This means that our components has a design specification, but if you need (and you will), you can easily change the design, to follow your identity.
+This means that our components has a design specification, but if you need (and you will), you can easily change the design to follow your identity.

 ## productive

-During development, you maybe write more than you want, for example, the following code below, just implement a input text with a text as placeholder, and validation messages to required field.
+During development you maybe write more than you want, for example, the code below, just implement a input text with a text as placeholder, and validation messages to required field.

 ```html
 <md-input-container no-ink="no-ink" class="md-icon-float md-block md-has-icon">